kdheepak/blog/content/34-neovim-quality-of-life-features.md

 ---
-title: Neovim built in features
+title: Neovim built-in features
 category: blog
 date: 2020-06-27T09:42:32-06:00
 tags: neovim
 keywords: neovim, versus, vim, nightly, highlight, yank, text, live, substitution, built, in, lsp, language, server, protocol, client
-summary: I want to share a few neovim built in features that can make you more productive.
+summary: I want to share a few neovim built-in features that can make you more productive.
 ---

 I want to share three features in `neovim` quality of life improvements that are built in to the editor.